shigeyukey/shige-addons-wiki/src/anki-leaderboard.md

 ## 💻️Sync multiple devices

+The default leaderboard does not allow multiple devices to log in at the same time.
 I added workaround for problem with multiple devices.<br>

 ![alt text](<images/Leaderboard/07_Sync multiple device.png>)